emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

   - `Select range of listed archives` - files that matches selected range will be displayed in the list (default **last 14 days**)
   - `Destination index` - If a destination index does not exist it will be created.
 If exists data will be appended
-  - `File name` - list of archive files that will be recovered to Elasticsearch index
+  - `File name` - list of archive files that will be recovered to the Data Node index
   - `Enable restoring from encrypted archives` - enable option to restore data from encrypted archives

 ![](/media/media/04_archive_create-restore-task.png)